argoproj-labs/hera/docs/user-guides/scripts.md

 # Scripts

-Scripts are an essential part of Hera's extension on top of Argo.
-As Hera is a Python library, Python Script templates become the standard template, which is reflected by the greater feature set provided for writing them.
+The `Script` class is an essential part of Hera's extension on top of Argo.
+As Hera is a Python library, [Script templates](https://argoproj.github.io/argo-workflows/fields/#scripttemplate) running Python become the standard template, which is reflected by the greater feature set provided for writing them.

 ## Script Decorator